tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 A>
 A> Then the portfolio value is requested and displayed on the UI as **`10,500.99`**

-We'll use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a fixture class to call our application logic and make assertions.
-We use the HTML to document the specification _and_ use Concordion as a way to execute it like a regular JUnit test.
+We'll use [Concordion](http://www.concordion.org) as the framework that will interpret an instrumented HTML file and call into a test fixture class to call our application logic and make assertions.
+We use the HTML to document the specification and use Concordion as a way to execute it like a regular JUnit test.
+It's not important that we're using Concordion.
+What is important is that we're producing readable artifacts for the customer in their own language.

 Our fixture for the above might look like the following.

 {title="Example 3: Test fixture for use with scenarios described in HTML specifications", lang="java", line-numbers="on"}
 ~~~~~~~